angular-community/angular-community/docs/moderator.md

 ## Server Overview

-Upon getting the `@Moderator` role, the first thing you'll notice is two new categories, `Logs` and `Private`.
+Upon receiving the `@Moderator` role, the first thing you'll notice is two new categories, `Logs` and `Private`.

 In the `Logs` category, you will notice quite a lot of channels.
 As the name